rand-projects/fisb-rest/docs/source/document.rst

   Ordered list containing a set of two element lists consisting of:

     1. RGB (integer) color
-    2. Text value for the color.
+    2. Text description for that color.

   The ``"colors"`` list is ordered in the form it should be displayed.